Applies to: System Center Configuration Manager (Current Branch)

 Complete Upgrade Readiness tasks

-After you've create the connection in Configuration Manager, perform these tasks, as described in Get started with Upgrade Readiness.
+After you've create the connection, perform these tasks, as described in Get started with Upgrade Readiness.

 - Add the UpgradeReadiness service to the OMS workspace.